Hi, I'm Alexandra DiGrado (she/her).

 While living in New Orleans, I was a dedicated partner of the NOLA Transgender Institute, working with patients undergoing gender confirming surgeries.
 I am proud to serve the LGBTQIA+ community.

 I am a member of the American Physical Therapy Association (APTA) and Academy of Pelvic Health as well as the Global Pelvic Health Alliance.

-I live just north of Boston, MA with my husband and our toddler.
+I live just north of Boston, MA with my husband and our daughter and son.
 I love to read, exercise, and spend time at, on, or in the ocean.